 Property that was acquired prior to the marriage is considered the separate property of the party acquiring the property and not subject to division with the other party.
-However, it is possible to have a community lien against separate property.
+However, it is possible to have a community lien against the separate property.
 Property acquired during the marriage is presumed to be community property subject to division.

-In addition to real estate, it is frequently the case that one party can retain a separate interest in retirement accounts, retirement benefits and savings plans, where the account or plan was established prior to the marriage, but contributions were made during the marriage as well.
-This calculation is usually done by use of a person who can prepare a Qualified Domestic Relations Order (“QDRO”) or other similar Order dividing the account, benefit or plan.
-A separate property component is more difficult to establish in bank accounts that were established prior to the marriage but is also used during the marriage, if money is deposited into the separate account during the marriage.
+In addition to real estate, it is frequently the case that one party can retain a separate interest in retirement accounts, retirement benefits, and savings plans, where the account or plan was established prior to the marriage, but contributions were made during the marriage as well.
+This calculation is usually done by the use of a person who can prepare a Qualified Domestic Relations Order (“QDRO”) or other similar Order dividing the account, benefit or plan.
+A separate property component is more difficult to establish in bank accounts that were established prior to the marriage but is also used during the marriage if money is deposited into the separate account during the marriage.
 Depending on how long this occurs, it may be that any separate property may become commingled with community property to such an extent that the property can no longer be separated.
 In such a case, the Court will consider the account to be community property.

-As with real estate, it is possible that a separate property component may be established in personal property acquired during the marriage, if purchased with separate property.
+As with real estate, it is possible that a separate property component may be established in personal property acquired during the marriage if purchased with separate property.
 As with real estate, a party claiming a separate property interest must be able to prove that the property used to purchase the item was, in fact, separate property and be able to trace the use of the separate property to the purchase of the item.